wintercooled/wintercooled.github.io/README.md

 cd wintercooled.github.io
 ~~~~

-Install the dependencies required by the Gemfile:
+Install the dependencies required by the website's Gemfile:
 ~~~~
 bundle install
 ~~~~